 Anne-Linda Camerini, Ph.D., is Lecturer and Researcher at the Faculty of Biomedical Sciences at USI Università della Svizzera italiana.
 She is also affiliated with the Institute of Public Health.

-Anne-Linda Camerini (Frisch) is Scientific Researcher at the Institute of Communication and Health (ICH) and Lecturer at the Department of Communication Sciences (USI, Switzerland) where she obtained her Ph.D. in 2013.
-Before her activities at USI, Dr. Camerini studied Communication and Media Sciences, Intercultural Business Communication, English Literature, and Italian Linguistics at the Friedrich-Schiller-University Jena (Germany) and at the Università degli Studi di Urbino (Italy).
-She gained experience in applied media research and consultancy working as Project Manager at TelevisionResearchPartnership in the United Kingdom.
+Before her activities at USI, Anne-Linda Camerini studied Communication and Media Sciences at the Friedrich-Schiller-University Jena (Germany) and the Università degli Studi di Urbino (Italy).
+She gained experience in applied media research and consultancy in the United Kingdom.

 Between 2009 and 2013, she has conducted her PhD studies in the field of Health Communication at USI, followed by a postdoc at the same university.

 Anne-Linda Camerini's research focuses on new media in the life of youth and on health promotion and prevention.
 She has published in highly recognised international journals.
 She is Associate Editor of the European Journal of Health Communication and, together with Kathrin Karsay from the University of Leuven and Jörg Matthes from the University of Vienna, she is Guest Editor of the Special Issue on "Covid-19, Digital Media, and Health" in the International Journal of Communication.